1963 — Sherman Barry Golden Oldies

 Long ago, when I lived in Palos Verdes, California I used to drive down to Torrance Beach.
 Eventually I joined a group of Sun lovers.
 They would yell, “Hi Sherman,” when I came down the ramp to the beach.
 We would talk philosophy for hours, punctuated with “a dip” in the ocean.

 Sometimes I would see dolphins coming north from the point.
 I would get into my wetsuit, grab my fins and Wow Wave boogie board and rush to the water to meet them.
 You had to swim out a LONG way to get in their path.
 One time when I did this a group of young boogie boarders asked if they could come with me.
 “Absolutely not!
 I’m going out WAY too far for you.”
 So I rushed in, swam out, put on my best “vibes” and waited.
 Then I heard a splash.
 All the children had swum way out with me!
 One of them smiled and said, “What do we do?”
 I said, “Say I love you dolphin.”
 They all started chanting.
 Then a huge dolphin surfaced right next to the loudest chanter.
+Their eyes were perhaps one foot apart.
+Each was admiring the other.
 He only said, “Oh my gosh!”
 I said, “Keep your arms at your sides.”
 They all did.
 Knowing that a single hard kick with his/her tail could easily kill the child, the dolphins tails moved only in extreme slow motion.
 Once well away from the children, with a couple of mighty kicks, they zipped away and completely out of sight.
 We all swam back to shore with love in our hearts and dolphins on our minds.